seyma-alkaym/seyma-alkaym/README.md

 Hi, I’m Şeyma Alkaym.
 This is my personal GitHub account where I share my passion for coding and collaborate with the amazing open-source community.
 Here's an in-depth look at who I am:

-## About Me 🚀

-I'm a dedicated software developer with a strong interest in web app development.
-I'm constantly exploring the latest technologies and striving to create innovative solutions.

 ## Skills 🛠️